sean-clayton/two-swords/chapters/magic.typ

 - They do not require a #ts-link(<magical-implements>)[magical implement] to cast, but do require each of the caster's hands to be free.
 - They follow normal #ts-link(<casting-a-spell>)[spell-casting procedures].

+=== Dangers
+- Seen as dangerous & deadly magic, practiced only by those with ill-intent.
+- Are almost always illegal in settlements, punishable by exile or even death---often without trial.